CMSgov/bcda-static-site/src/_pages/v3/how-to-migrate-v3.md

 The /auth and /data URLs will remain the same between versions.
 You won't need to make any changes to how you request a token or download files.

+## Changes to claims representation

+In BCDA v2, 3, claims data are still returned in FHIR R4 format, but there are changes to the Patient, Coverage, and ExplanationOfBenefit resources.
+These changes include:
+ - Better conformity with C4BB 2.1.0 profiles
+ - New StructureDefenition and CodeSystem URLs for CMS-specific extensions and terminologies
+ - New data elements

+Refer to the [v3 Data Dictionary]({{ '/v3/how-to-migrate-v3.html#v3-data-dictionary' | relative_url }}) for a list of v3 supported data elements.

-## Changes to partially adjudicated claims representation
+### Changes to partially adjudicated claims

-In BCDA v2, fully adjudicated claims were represented by the `ExplanationOfBenefit` FHIR resource while partially adjudicated claims were represented by the `Claim` and `ClaimResponse` resources.
-BCDA v3 will represent **ALL** claims (fully adjudicated and partially adjudicated) using the `ExplanationOfBenefit` resource.
+BCDA v2 represents fully adjudicated claims by the ExplanationOfBenefit FHIR resource and partially adjudicated claims by the Claim and ClaimResponse resources.

-### Mapping partially adjudicated claims data in v2 vs v3

-V3 uses a different resource to access partially adjudicated claims:
+BCDA v3 represents all claims (fully and partially adjudicated) with the ExplanationOfBenefit resource.

-- v2: `Claim`/`ClaimResponse` resource
+ - v2 - `Claim`/`ClaimResponse` resource
-- v3: `ExplanationOfBenefit` resource
+ - v3 - `ExplanationOfBenefit` resource

-Using only the `ExplanationOfBenefit` resource allows you to easily compare a claim at different stages in the adjudication process without needing to map between different resource types.
+This change in v3 lets you compare claims at different stages in the adjudication process without mapping between resource types.

 ### Exporting claims based on adjudication status with v3

-If you make requests for Claim and/or ClaimResponse resources using the _type parameter in v2, you'll need to update those requests in v3.
+If you make requests for `Claim` and/or `ClaimResponse` resources using the `_type` parameter in v2, you'll need to update those requests in v3.

-#### How it worked in v2
+#### How it works in v2

 In BCDA v2 you exported claims based on adjudication status using the `_type` parameter, and passing the appropriate resource types (`Claim`, `ClaimResponse` for partially adjudicated claims and `ExplanationOfBenefit` for fully adjudicated claims) as the parameter value: